-These knives offer the same features as the Kyocera 3-piece set above, including super sharp blades, ergonomic handles and resistance to wear and tear.
+These knives offer the same features as the Kyocera 3-piece set above, including super-sharp blades, ergonomic handles and resistance to wear and tear.

 In January 2019, Karen said: “They have made cooking much nicer for me.
 I used to avoid buying things like pineapple because it was hard to cut them up.
 This makes it almost effortless.”

+Negatives?
 Some people noted that the paring knife’s handle was too small for larger hands.

 This Cuisinart 12-Piece Ceramic Knife Set is rather beautiful.
-Just look at all the colors, including purple, green and yellow.
+Just look at all the colors, including purple, green, and yellow.
 If your kiddos like to help in the kitchen, they’ll enjoy the visuals as much as ours do.
 From a distance, of course.

 Another plus to all the colors is that you can designate a different one for each type of food.
-Using one color for fish, another for meat and a third for veg means you can worry less about cross-contamination.
+Using one color for fish, another for meat and a third for veg means you can worry less about cross contamination.

-You’ll receive six different knives with matching jackets to keep them safe when stored away.
+You’ll receive six different knives with matching jackets that keep them safe when stored away.
 There’s an 8-inch serrated bread knife, 8-inch slicing knife, 8-inch chef knife, 7-inch Santoku knife, 6.5-inch utility knife and a 3.5-inch paring knife.

 The blades are stainless steel with a ceramic non-stick coating.
 Foods shouldn’t get stuck as your chopping or dicing, which can be annoying.

-Cleanup should be a breeze since they’re all dishwasher-safe.
+Cleanup should be a breeze since they’re all dishwasher safe.

 B. Raborn, in June 2016, said: “These are the best!!
 I have a set and they are my favorite knives.
 I buy a set whenever they are on special buy and keep them to give as gifts.
 They make wonderful wedding, housewarming, birthday or Christmas gifts.”

+Negatives?
 Some people said that the sharpness on this knife wore off earlier than expected.